Our Story, 4 Generations

 The Gubler family again needed more growing space and purchased another nursery in Lucerne Valley, California, about 30 miles from Landers.
 The overall growing space was about two and a half times the size of the Landers operation and was larger than the original operation in Switzerland.
 The greenhouses purchased however, were in need of much repair.
 The first fully operational greenhouse was opened 1981.

 In November of 1988, Hans passed away.
 He sadly missed the completion of his last expansion, which was that of a solar prototype greenhouse.
 A revolutionary concept developed and built by Optimum Greenhouses, with architect Robert Phillips.

 Chris then took charge of the business, working side by side with Esther.
 It was in the early hours of June 28th 1992, that a 7.3 magnitude earthquake occurred within one mile of the Landers nursery.
 The nursery suffered extensive damages.
 Faced with huge repair costs and inventory losses, Chris along with Esther, decided to rebuild.
 The repairs took over 3 years; however it was an opportunity to modernize the facility.
 During that time there were no new orchids in production, and the Gublers were left with only selling inventory from their Lucerne Valley location.

 Another Gubler who graduated from Cal Poly Pomona, Kelsey began working full time at the nursery in 2016.
 Armed with operations experience and intense love of plants, she has been learning all aspects of the business.
-She has already taken on several roles within the departments of growing & breeding, sales, operations and personnel management.
+She has already taken on several roles within the departments of growing, sales, social media, operations and personnel management.
 She brings in a fresh perspective, new ideas, and innovations to our family company.